Understood is not affiliated with any pharmaceutical company.

 5. Kids need adult supervision when taking medication.

-What your child needs to understand: Kids her age are too young to take medication on their own.
-For her own safety she needs to have an adult present.
+What kids need to understand: Grade-schoolers are too young to take medication on their own.
+For their own safety, they need to have an adult present.

 6. Medication isn’t a cure-all.